windj007/liblinear-java/README.md

 Original version of liblinear implementing incremental and decremental learning can be found here http://www.csie.ntu.edu.tw/~cjlin/papers/ws/index.html.

-Currently the work in the very beginning.
+Currently the work is in the very beginning.